 7. Configure Your Business Email

-Now that we’re done configuring G Suite, let’s configure our business email.
+Now that we’re done configuring Google Workspace (formerly G Suite), let’s configure our business email.

 Log into your Gmail inbox with your company-branded email and click on the gear icon at the top-right corner.
 Then, click on Settings.

 Do look through every setting.
 Some important ones are